TanukiSharp/webpack-dev-server-host-ifdef-loader/README.md

 ### Notes

-The reason the webpack config file is called `webpack.meh.js` is because in my real scenario, I use `webpack-merge` and therefore none of my webpack config files are named with the default `webpack.config.js`, and I wanted to make sure there is no extra hidden biais if the config file would be named as the default.
+The reason the webpack config file is called `webpack.meh.js` is because in my real scenario, I use `webpack-merge` and therefore none of my webpack config files are named with the default `webpack.config.js`, and I wanted to make sure there is no extra hidden bias if the config file would be named as the default.

 The reason I used conditional compilation variables `_DEBUG_` and `_RELEASE_` and not simpler `DEBUG` and `RELEASE` is because it seems webpack is adding `DEBUG` on its own in development mode, so when I tested first, my code with `/// #if DEBUG` was working fine, and then when I started to write real code, it blew to my face.